- Learn about Microsoft Teams

 Presenter ModesMicrosoft Teams lets presenters add their video feed when sharing content in a Teams meeting.
 Learn more about the three video feed presenter modes — Standout Mode, Side-by-side Mode and Reporter Mode.

 Pre-assigning participants in Teams meeting breakout roomsBreakout rooms allow a meeting organizer to split your attendees into multiple online rooms for discussion and collaboration in Teams.
-Meeting organizers who schedule a meeting that does not use a channel can create breakout rooms in advance then pre-assign members to the breakout rooms.
-Microsoft is working on extending breakout room pre-assignment to channel meetings.
+Meeting organizers can create breakout rooms in advance then pre-assign members to the breakout rooms.
 This feature became available in mid-September 2021.

 New Share Content WindowWhen participants share their screen, window, Whiteboard, or PowerPoint during Teams meetings, a new drop-down window will replace the current sharing tray.
 This feature became available in mid-April 2021.